MenaraSolutions/geographer/README.md

 ```

 Geonames, ISO 3166-1 alpha-2, alpha-3 and numeric codes are four viable options to reference country in your data store.

+By default, we will use ISO 3166-2 state classification.
+Therefore, states that don't have ISO 3166-2 codes are not visible by default.
+Please note that FIPS is a deprecated (abandoned) standard.
+It's better not to rely on it – new states and/or countries won't appear in FIPS.

 ## State API